 Advanced registration is required for information sessions and campus tours.

 Due to the specialized nature of our programs, as well as our urban campus setting, the Office of Admissions can only accommodate a maximum of 10 guests per tour.
-Groups larger than 10 guests, including high school groups and afterschool programs, are welcome to visit during our Fall and Spring Open Houses.
+Groups larger than 10 guests, including high school groups and afterschool programs, are welcome to visit during Open House.
 Tours are for high school students (9-12 grade) and current college students only.
 We cannot accommodate elementary or middle school students.

 Enhance Your Visit!